 Learn how to make a keto omelette for breakfast, lunch, or dinner.
 It is an excellent way to use up leftover vegetables, precooked meat, and fresh herbs.

-Omelettes and other easy keto recipes make starting the day with a low-carb, high-fat breakfast a simple and quick process.
+Omelettes and other keto breakfast recipes make starting the day with a low-carb, high-fat breakfast a simple and quick process.
 From start to finish, the meal only takes a few minutes to make and is perfect for a keto diet.

 Is it omelette or omelet or omlet?